UH-CI/containers_for_reproducability_workshop/block3/intro-singularity.md

 ## 2. Singularity Installation (Not Needed For the Workshop Today  - Move to Section 2.4)

-We don't have to install singularity for this workshop as it is already installed on the VM but the instructions below are useful outside of this workshop.
+We don't have to install singularity for this workshop as it is already installed on Mana but the instructions below are useful outside of this workshop.
 Jump to section [2.4](https://github.com/tapis-project/hpc-in-the-cloud/blob/master/block3/intro-singularity.md#24-check-installation)

 Singularity homepage: [http://sylabs.io](http://sylabs.io/)